Wildlife & Rodent Control Services in Monroe, CT

 Mole & Vole Control in Monroe, CT

-Moles tunnel underground while searching for insects and grubs, while voles create visible surface runways and feed on roots, grass, shrubs, ornamental plants, and landscaping.
+Moles tunnel underground while searching for insects and grubs.
+Voles create visible surface runways and feed on roots, grass, shrubs, ornamental plants, and landscaping.
+Although homeowners often confuse the two animals, the damage usually looks different and may require different treatment approaches.

 Common Signs of Mole Activity